-Recently I had the pleasure of speaking at the Vanguard Women School of Radicalization inaugural event.
-A vision that sprang forward from Carmen Spagnola, the VWSR is a collective of women brought together to explore public forms of collective grief and rage – two of the most powerful forms of love.
+I had the pleasure of speaking at a recent gathering of folks brought together to explore public forms of collective grief and rage – two of the most powerful forms of love.

-The following is an excerpt from my speech - I share my personal story as to why being a part of this collective is important to me, and to anyone feeling the pain and anguish at the injustices happening in our world.
+The following is an excerpt from my speech - I share my personal story as to why this type of healing justice is important to me, and to anyone feeling the pain and anguish at the injustices happening in our world...

-I want to start off by first acknowledging the generations of grief experienced by our indigenous brothers and sisters.
+I am a descendant of northern European ancestors; I want to start off by acknowledging the generations of grief experienced by indigenous folks.
 I want to acknowledge that this is un-ceded Coast Salish territory that we live on, this land that we connect with, draw beauty from, and experience joy and grief within.
 I also want to acknowledge the ongoing resistance and anti-colonial work that indigenous people and their allies are fighting hard for, every day.

-The Vanguard Women School of Radicalization is about connection, expression, agitation and education.
-On this last point of education, one of my hopes for the VWSR is to actively engage in learning opportunities to better understand our place within privilege and power, and how to be meaningful allies to those who are marginalized and oppressed.
+This means actively engaging in learning opportunities to better understand my place within privilege and power, and how to be meaningful allies to those who are marginalized and oppressed.

 There are many reasons that draw me to be involved in this collective.